Modified recombination and the Hubble tension: Methodology

-One way to search for modified recombination histories that solve the Hubble tension is by adopting a flexible parameterization of $x_e(z)$, {\it e.g.} a cubic spline with many nodes, and fitting it to data to explore the acceptable parameter space.
+One way to search for modified recombination histories that solve the Hubble tension is by adopting a flexible parametrization of $x_e(z)$, {\it e.g.}, a cubic spline with many nodes, and fitting it to data to explore the acceptable parameter space.
 In practice, this is computationally expensive, and can be plagued by degeneracies due to the large number of correlated parameters.
 One can address the computational cost through the use of emulators, as was done in \cite{Lynch:2024gmp,Lynch:2024hzh}.
 Still, this procedure would only provide a best fit and marginalized posterior distributions for the $x_e(z)$ parameters, potentially missing viable $x_e(z)$ shapes that give acceptable fits but not necessarily the best fit.

 The LRA method offers a quick way to search in a systematic way for all acceptable $x_e(z)$.
 It employs the Fisher approximation to compute the changes in the minimum $\chi^2$ due to small changes in parameters around a given fiducial model.
 The parameters could include nodes of a smooth function, such as $x_e(z)$, making it possible to predict how a change in $x_e(z)$ would affect the $\chi^2$ without the computational cost of performing a MCMC fit to the data.
 The limitation of the LRA method is that the accuracy of the prediction is reduced when departures from the fiducial model are large.
-However, one can always test the quality of the predictions by fitting a few predictions that are of special interests to the data, which is the approach we take in this study.
+However, one can always test the quality of the LRA prediction by fitting a few predicted histories that reduce the cosmological tensions while improve the $\chi^2$ to the data, which is the approach we take in this study.